Published on: 2026-01-13

 When foreign currency is scarce, the open-market rate becomes a daily referendum on confidence.

-When inflation exceeds 40%, individuals seek to avoid holding cash.
+When inflation runs at these levels, individuals seek to avoid holding cash.
 That often means buying dollars, gold, property, or inventory.

 That is a direct mechanical driver.
-If more imports must source dollars at the market rate, demand rises.
+If a larger share of imports must source dollars at the market rate, demand rises, and the pass-through into consumer prices becomes faster, especially in an import-dependent economy.

-When political risk arises, people shorten their time horizon.
+When political risk rises, people shorten their time horizon.
 That makes currency weakness self-feeding.

 | Item | Reported detail |